f5devcentral/nginx-one-lab/docs/README.md

 1. We will be using an existing NGINX instance so make sure "Add an existing instance to config sync group" is selected then click "Next".

-1. Follow the instructions on the console of your NGINX Plus instance named, **yourname-nginx-plus**.
+1. Follow the instructions on the console of your NGINX Plus instance named, **<GetVariable name="nginx-plus-1" />**.

 1. After the **nginx-agent** is restarted, you now see your first NGINX instance added to this Config Sync Group.